Balcony and Deck Structure Design Considerations

 The make and composite of a balcony can be the difference of feeling like you’re standing on a desk versus standing on a piece of plywood and sawhorses.
 Any balcony rails built beyond the standard 200 lb lateral load will feel more sturdy.
 Sturdy will feel like a quality design, and will give occupants safety confidence.
 It helps to understand the engineering aspects of design, so your design doesn’t go away because of engineering factors.

-Start thinking about these items for designing the feel of a balcony and deck structure:
+Start thinking about these items for the least amount of balcony deflection:

 - Plan for a greater load to provide a greater level of safety feel